rptcloud/clumsy_bird/infrastructure/deploy/README.md

 - Update the `AWS Creds - Clumsy Bird` Variable Set to include the correct AWS Credentials.
 - Update the `TFE_TOKEN` variable within the `clumsy-bird-app-deploy` workspace with a TFE User token.
 - Inside TFC first apply the `clumsy-bird-app-deploy` workspace and this will trigger the `clumsy-bird-network` and `clumsy-bird-compute` workspaces.
 - You can manage the compute independently of the network, but changes in the network will trigger changes in the compute environment.
+You can always run a terraform apply from the `clumsy-bird-app-deploy` workspace which will make sure all updates are in place for the entire application stack.

+## Destroy Infrastructure
+- You can destroy the application infrastructure for all of the components by issues by running a `destroy` plan from the `clumsy-bird-app-deploy` workspace.
+This will delete the infrastructure in the correct order.